peteralcock/FairPair/README.md

 # Tandem
 Fair Pair Programming For Humans
----

 "If it's not made here, you can be sure it's made in Tandem."

 ![The Honorable Judge Fair Pear](pear.png?raw=true "The Honorable Judge Fair Pear")

-Any schedule made in Tandem will automatically handle the pairing rotation schedule for software engineering projects in a fair and balanced manor to promote postitive developer experiences.
+Any project made in Tandem will automatically handle pairing rotation schedules for software engineering projects in a fair and balanced manor to promote postitive developer experiences.

 ## Core Features